Market Data Sources: National Wood Flooring Assn. (NWFA), Hardwood Floors

 diligent monitoring of imported goods and continuing backlash

-from the 2015 60 Minutes’ expose of falsely labeled CARB-com-pliant imported flooring could lessen it.
+60 Minutes’ expose of falsely labeled CARB-com-pliant imported flooring could lessen it.
 Competition from non-wood floor coverings, government regulations, the economy and

 U.S. political climate are also top concerns for 2018, according to